Formulir Kontak

 His first great offensive as C-in-C was the Somme (July 1–November 18, 1916).
 The plan: break the German line with a massive artillery bombardment, then send infantry forward to occupy the shattered trenches.
 July 1, 1916, became the bloodiest day in British military history: 57,470 casualties, 19,240 dead.
 The offensive continued for 4.5 months.
 Total British Empire casualties: ~420,000.
 French: ~200,000.
 German: ~500,000.
 The line advanced about seven miles.
 Haig believed the battle had worn down the German army and forced it to divert reserves from Verdun.
 Critics deemed it pointless slaughter.
 Haig never expressed regret.
 He wrote in his diary: “The nation must be taught to bear losses.”

-Passchendaele & the Final Year (1917–1918)
+Passchendaele and the Final Phase of World War I (1917–1918)

 In 1917, Haig launched the Third Battle of Ypres (Passchendaele, July–November).
 The aim: capture the U-boat bases on the Belgian coast and break out of the Ypres salient.
 The result: five months of fighting in liquid mud, ~245,000 British casualties for five miles of ground.
 Haig kept attacking long after the ground became impassable.
 He believed one more push would collapse the German morale.
 It didn’t.